 Infotainment and connectivity

 Enhanced infotainment systems are also available in the revised Octavia.
 The Bolero, Amundsen and Columbus gain touch-sensitive glass-fronted designs.
-The Columbus will feature a 9.2-inch display, a wireless local area network (WLAN) hotspot and an optional SIM card module with Long Term Evolution (LTE) internet connectivity – the fastest available in any ŠKODA model.
+The Columbus will feature a 9.2-inch display, a local area network (WLAN) hotspot and an optional SIM card module with Long Term Evolution (LTE) internet connectivity – the fastest available in any ŠKODA model.

 Driver assistance systems